 MS Word does not include the ability to name multilevel list sets for identification.

 Bulleted Lists are set using the Style {List Bullet} with modifications.
 The Lead can use the default bullet symbol or define alternatives at each level to assist readability.
-The items that follow demonstrate the variety of symbols; this appendix does not specify bullet .
+The items that follow demonstrate the variety of symbols; this appendix does not specify bullet design for each level.

-Generally, use bullets unless the numbers or letters of a list serve a purpose, such as indicating the order of tasks, suggesting chronology or relative importance, enabling clear references to passages , or delineating the level of a paragraph in a long section.
+Generally, use bullets unless the numbers or letters of a list serve a purpose, such as indicating the order of tasks, suggesting chronology or relative importance, enabling clear references to passages in an inspection report, or delineating the level of a paragraph in a long section.
 Note that a numbered/lettered list is mandatory for baseline requirements in ROP documents.
 The following text represents a bulleted list.

 {List Bullet 3} modified to include [11 points after] and [widow/orphan control]